FedEx Diversity and Inclusion: Values in Action

 - Investing in our communities

 - Serving people where we live and work

 We put those words into action every day.

-- More than 49 percent of our U.S. workforce and 28 percent of our management team are minorities.
+- More than 49% of our U.S. workforce and 35.5% of our management team are minorities.

 On one hand, supporting diversity and inclusion is a smart business practice.
 Research proves there are many benefits for businesses that make diversity a priority and promote inclusion.
 But there’s another, far more important reason why we embrace Diversity and Inclusion: It’s simply the right thing to do.